ridgeview-apps/earnings-meter/README.md

 ## Config

-There are MANY different ways to handle app config but my preferred approach is to use `.xcconfig` files as much as possible since these are easy to edit and are far easier for reviewing / dealing with merge conflicts (vs trying to review a `.pbxproj` file).
-It also allows potentially sensitive data to be stored in separate `secret.xcconfig` files which can be encrypted/decrypted via [`git secret`](https://git-secret.io) (secrets can only be decrypted by authorised users / CI environments).
+My preferred approach to config is to use `.xcconfig` files since they make it easier to handle merge (vs trying to resolve conflicts in a `.pbxproj` file).
+It also allows potentially sensitive data to be stored in separate `secret.xcconfig` files (which can be decrypted via [`git secret`](https://git-secret.io) to authorised users and CI environments).

-The app uses the following configs:
+The app's config files are set up as follows:

 1. Debug (see [`Debug.xcconfig`](Config/Debug.xcconfig)).
 This is used for previews, unit tests and debugging the app on the simulator or a device and uses AUTOMATIC code-signing.
 1. Release (see [`Release.xcconfig`](Config/Release.xcconfig)).
-This is used for CI  / release (app store) builds and uses MANUAL code-signing (see [Fastlane/CI](#fastlane-/-CI) below).
+This is used for CI  / App Store builds and uses MANUAL code-signing (see [Fastlane/CI](#fastlane-/-CI) below).
 1. Adhoc (see [`Adhoc.xconfig`](Config/Adhoc.xcconfig)).
-This is used for CI / internal (adhoc) builds only and uses MANUAL code-signing (see [Fastlane/CI](#fastlane-/-CI) below).
+This is used for CI / internal builds and uses MANUAL code-signing (see [Fastlane/CI](#fastlane-/-CI) below).

 Some xcconfig settings are prefixed with `codeConstant_<SETTING_NAME>`.
 When building the app, a build phase script runs to generate a `BuildSettings.generated.swift` so that these build constants can then be accessed directly from Swift code (via `BuildSettings.SETTING_NAME`).

-The main benefit of this approach is that you can access the build constants directly from source code without having to duplicate them in the `info.plist` file (more details on this can be found [here](https://medium.com/@hamdullahshah/generating-code-from-xcode-configurations-6fd203ec69ef) and also in [`Base.xcconfig`](Config/Base.xcconfig)).
+This means you can access the build constants directly from source code without having to duplicate them in the `info.plist` file first (more details on this can be found [here](https://medium.com/@hamdullahshah/generating-code-from-xcode-configurations-6fd203ec69ef) and also in [`Base.xcconfig`](Config/Base.xcconfig)).

 ## Fastlane / CI